grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* you don't need him for the adultery motivation any more
 		* Chips is clearly more attached to Owen than Gregory.
 		* This leaves them without an engineer when Chips leaves, but I'm not sure they make much use of one for the rest of the book.
+	* [ ] Make sure Chips helps Shakes cut the pigeon hole for Herschel (while they are on the surface) before she leaves at Stilt City.
 * stilt city:
 	* [ ] when Chips leaves -- have Hemi call her by her real name
 	* [ ] Fix Sturmey: